-The Premiere/PCI II Expandable Desktop easily provides the expandability required for most traditional PC applications - seven peripheral bays, seven expansion slots, an ample 200 watt power supply and an additional fan located at the front left side of the chassis to help keep the system cool.
+The Expandable Desktop chassis easily provides the expandability required for most traditional PC applications - seven peripheral bays, seven expansion slots, an ample 200 watt power supply and an additional fan located at the front left side of the chassis to help keep the system cool.
 The user can access five of the peripheral bays from the front of the chassis.
-The Premiere/PCI II also meets stringent environmental requirements.
+The Expandable Desktop chassis also meets stringent environmental requirements.